BrandonFlorian/bazaar/README.md

 # Bazaar

+Please note that this is currently a work in progress and is not production ready!

 Welcome to Bazaar, a modern e-commerce application built with Next.js, Supabase, Prisma, and Mantine.

 This project showcases a fast and responsive e-commerce platform, leveraging the latest technologies and best practices for web development.